David Leonard Wood: Aftermath

 As of March 2025, he remains on Texas' death row at the Allan B. Polunsky Unit in West Livingston.

 Psychology

 Dr. Thomas Allen diagnosed Wood as having antisocial personality disorder, describing him as “self-motivated [and] manipulative” and stating that “[The fact] that [Wood] volunteered to be questioned by the police is indicative of his arrogance, narcissism, and antisocial personality.”
 He further stated that “[Wood’s] social and interpersonal skills are impaired by his antisocial personality disorder and aggression.”

 In the media and culture

 Wood's murders were covered on an episode of the Oxygen true crime series Mark of a Killer, titled "Deaths in the Desert".
 The case was also featured on an episode of On the Case with Paula Zahn.

+The case and David Wood's attempts to stay his execution are the subject of a five-part podcast entitled The Last 12 Weeks which was made in collaboration between The Marshall Project., the New York Times and Serial Productions.